busterjs/buster-docs/modules/referee.rst

     exceptions, see the :attr:`throwOnFailure` property.

-.. function:: assertions.format
+.. function:: referee.format

     ::

         buster.referee.format(object)

-    Values inserted into assertion messages using the ``${n}`` switches are formatted using :func:`assertions.format`.
+    Values inserted into assertion messages using the ``${n}`` switches are formatted using :func:`referee.format`.
 By default this method simply coerces the object to a string.

     A more expressive option is to use :ref:`buster-format`, which is a generic